Weidmann says hard to steer banks' use of ECB loans

 ECB policymakers have floated the idea that any further such loans could be tied to them being lent on to the real economy, but ECB President Mario Draghi has said it could be difficult to find the right way of doing so and that the central bank needed to think deeply about it.

-"I am in principle skeptical of the central bank being called upon to try to fine tune regional and sectoral lending," the Bundesbank chief told Wirtschaftswoche.
+"I am in principle sceptical of the central bank being called upon to try to fine tune regional and sectoral lending," the Bundesbank chief told Wirtschaftswoche.

 "Central banks should not intervene in banks' business decisions to channel loans into certain regions or to certain borrowers."